paganflamingo/FMCW_Volcano_Radar/README.md

 This project is directed by [Dr. Christopher Groppi](mailto:cgroppi@asu.edu) with the School of Earth and Space Exploration ([SESE](https://sese.asu.edu/)) with the assistance of [Dr. Philip Mauskopf](mailto:philip.mauskopf@asu.edu), also of SESE.
 It is also directly aided by [Samuel Gordon](mailto:sbg2133@gmail.com) and [Adrian Sinclair](mailto:aksincla@asu.edu).

 ## Files

+### General

 [parameters.m](parameters.m) contains the calculations used to define the parameters of the radar.

+[upload.py](upload.py) contains a basic Python script used for uploading compiled .fpg files to the RAM of the ROACH2.

+### Transmitter files

+[transmitter_writeup.md](tx/transmitter_writeup.md), completed on 10/4/2018, contains a description of the heretofore completed work.

 [waveform.m](tx/waveform.m) contains the code used to generate the chirp waveform vectors.
 The waveform has a sawtooth frequency vs time shape.